MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 Before you can analyze the image, you need to upload it to your Lakehouse.
 :::image type="content" source="media/apache-airflow-jobs/airflow-dag-diagram.png" lightbox="media/apache-airflow-jobs/airflow-dag-diagram.png" alt-text="Screenshot represents DAG diagram of Apache Airflow.":::

-1. Upload the file stored in your local machine to the `Files` folder in your Lakehouse.
+1. Upload the file from your local machine to the Lakehouse's `Files` folder.
 :::image type="content" source="media/apache-airflow-jobs/airflow-upload-lakehouse.png" lightbox="media/apache-airflow-jobs/airflow-upload-lakehouse.png" alt-text="Screenshot represents file upload to Fabric Lakehouse.":::

-2. Copy the account URL of your Fabric Lakehouse, it will later be used in the Apache Airflow DAG to authenticate with the Lakehouse.
+2. Copy the storage account name of your Fabric Lakehouse, it will later be used in the Apache Airflow connection to authenticate with the Lakehouse.
 :::image type="content" source="media/apache-airflow-jobs/airflow-lakehouse-name.png" lightbox="media/apache-airflow-jobs/airflow-lakehouse-name.png" alt-text="Screenshot represents Fabric Lakehouse name.":::

 ### Step 2: Set up Environment Variables to authenticate with Lakehouse and Azure OpenAI.